Pitch perfect - Nail your advertising pitch

 - The ones that know they have a problem, but don’t know what it is (rare).

 - The ones who aren’t even aware there’s a problem (pretty common).

 I tend to look at how the campaign engaged with the audience.
-Whether consumers took the brand messages and ran with them, or stumbled over what the campaign was trying to say.
+Whether consumers understood the brand message or got lost in the dark.
 I also look at campaign sentiment analysis.